Damon Herriman

 Damon Herriman (born 31 March 1970) is an Australian actor.
-He is best known for his roles as Dewey Crowe on the FX neo-western crime series Justified (2010–15), and Romeo on the Starz drama miniseries Flesh and Bone (2015).
-He is also known for having played Charles Manson twice, first on the second season of the Netflix psychological crime thriller series Mindhunter, and later in the comedy drama film Once Upon a Time in Hollywood (both 2019).
+He is best known for his roles as Dewey Crowe on the FX neo-western crime series Justified (2010–15), Romeo on the Starz drama miniseries Flesh and Bone (2015), and Freddy on the FX crime comedy-drama Mr Inbetween (2018-21).
+He is also known for having played cult leader Charles Manson twice, first on the second season of the Netflix psychological crime thriller series Mindhunter, and later in the comedy drama film Once Upon a Time in Hollywood (both 2019).

 Herriman won the AACTA Award for Best Actor in a Leading Role for his role as Punch in the black comedy film Judy and Punch (2019), and was nominated for the AACTA Award for Best Actor in a Supporting Role for his role as Ruse in the historical psychological thriller film The Nightingale (2018).

 Early life and education

-Damon Herriman was born in Adelaide, South Australia and grew up in Vale Park.
-He began acting in local television commercials at the age of eight, but it was not until he was cast as Frank Errol in The Sullivans two years later that his career began to take off.
-He continued to work regularly as a child actor, with a return to The Sullivans a year later, as well as the Australian series The Patchwork Hero, Sara Dane, For the Term of His Natural Life and Taurus Rising.
-He received three Logie Award nominations for his performance in The Sullivans.
+Herriman was born in Adelaide, South Australia to parents Noel and Margaret.
+When he was three, the family relocated to Alice Springs in the Northern Territory for five years, when his father, an insurance manager, was transferred for work.
+While there, his father dabbled in amateur theatre and radio commercials.
+When a father and son opportunity for a radio advertisement arose, the pair landed the job.

+Herriman's parents split when he was five, and the family soon moved back to Adelaide, where Herriman lived with his father and brother Steven in the suburb of Vale Park, attending Marden High School.

+Herriman's father, recognising his son's acting potential, wrote to director Peter Weir (the 'most famous person he could think of') and Weir wrote back, suggesting he sign with an agent.
+Soon thereafter, Herriman began appearing in TV commercials.
+On a trip to Melbourne, the pair visited several production houses to try to secure an audition for Herriman.